Removal at Seattle City Hall encampment is symbol of Mayor Bruce Harrell’s approach, activists say

 He went to sleep and awoke an hour later to shouting: Police and cleanup crews from Seattle Parks and Recreation had arrived.

-City employees removed two blocks’ worth of tents and belongings Wednesday morning with few hours’ notice — possibly in violation of its own rules.
+City employees removed two blocks’ worth of tents and belongings Wednesday morning with a few hours’ notice — possibly in violation of its own rules.
 By about noon, crews erected chain-link fencing to stop people from returning to the sidewalk to sleep.

 Harrell’s office did not immediately respond to questions.